 - If the student's final grade is between 65- 69% (for apprentices), the student must complete the supplemental form (RO479).
-This form can be obtained from the registrar's office or the School of Business & Hospitality Administration Office (room 1C04).
+This form can be obtained from the registrar's office or the School of Hospitality & Culinary Arts Administration Office (room 1C04).

 - The student must consult with their Program Coordinator to determine if the student meets the conditions of eligibility.

 - The student must obtain the authorized signature required on the supplemental form prior to payment.

 - The student must take the completed and authorized supplemental form to the Campus Administration Office to pay the required fee.